Feed conversion ratio: Feed conversion ratios of meat alternatives

 Many alternatives to conventional animal meat sources have been proposed for higher efficiency, including insects, meat analogues, and cultured meats.

 Insects

 Although there are few studies of the feed conversion ratios of edible insects, the house cricket (Acheta domesticus) has been shown to have a FCR of 0.9 - 1.1 depending on diet composition.
 A more recent work gives an FCR of 1.9–2.4.
-Reasons contributing to such a low FCR including the whole body being used for food, the lack of internal temperature control (insects are poikilothermic), high fecundity and rate of maturation.
+Reasons contributing to such a low FCR include the whole body being used for food, the lack of internal temperature control (insects are poikilothermic), high fecundity and rate of maturation.

 Meat analogue

 If one treats tofu as a meat, the FCR reaches as low as 0.29.
 The FCRs for less watery forms of meat analogues are unknown.

 Cultured meat

 Although cultured meat has a potentially much lower land footprint required, its FCR is closer to poultry at around 4 (2-8).
 It has a high need for energy inputs.